-OnePlus has cemented itself as a cult favourite among smartphone enthusiasts, with a combination of high-end, fan-favourite features and an attractively affordable price point.
-The company’s latest effort to wow fans is the OnePlus 7T Pro, another mid-generation upgrade to the company’s previous OnePlus 7 Pro.
+OnePlus has cemented itself as a cult favourite among smartphone enthusiasts, with a combination of high-end features and an attractively affordable price point.
+The company’s latest effort to wow fans is the OnePlus 7T Pro, a mid-generation upgrade to the company’s previous OnePlus 7 Pro.

 OnePlus 7T Pro review: Design

 There’s a limit to how eye-catching a modern smartphone can be, thanks to the fact that most are featureless slabs of black glass, but the OnePlus 7T Pro gets round that with a rather fetching semi-gloss finish, with a two-tone shade that changes slightly when the light hits, in a similar manner to ChromaFlair paint.
 At 206g and 8.8mm thick, it’s a substantial device, but no more so than you’d expect from a phone measuring the best part of 7in across the diagonal.

 Attractive chassis aside, there’s not much to shout about here; the edge-to-edge curved display has become almost de rigueur among high-end smartphones, so it’s no surprise to see it here.
 Like its predecessor the OnePlus 7 Pro, it’s achieved this with a motorised pop-up selfie camera, which is a fun little quirk, but overall the 7T Pro isn’t breaking any new ground in the design department – in fact, aside from the colour, it’s almost identical to the 7 Pro.

 OnePlus 7T Pro review: Display